luis12pez/luis12pez/README.md

 Embarking on a journey toward Data/Business analytic territories, I'm constantly fueled by improving in programming languages (🐍Python - MS Excel VBA and much more in the future🔮) and mastering BI tools (🖼️Tableau, just for now😁).
 I have translated these skills to perform in 📺TV 👨‍👩‍👧‍👦family entertainment industry and driving 👷🏽‍♂️🏬construction development projects.
 From database management to data processing/modeling to evaluate 🛒business strategies and extract data-driven insights to 💁🏽‍♂️support decision-making.

+### 🎒📃 Academic Papers ###
+I have been involved in the genration of academic paper related to describe the fluid flow in a porous media.

+I modeled extraction of heat by Getohermal Doublets in naturally fractured reservoirs Conference Paper: Interplay of heat transport and fracture aperture in fractured reservoirs – 4th Naturally Fractured Reservoirs Workshop

+I created a conceptual model to analyze the impacta of mesh size in the simulation of water injection for oil recovery.
+Conference Paper: Scale-Dependent Models for Modified Salinity Waterflooding – 82nd EAGE Annual Conference & Exhibition, Netherlands

 <!--
 **luis12pez/luis12pez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.